gavinlyonsrepo/pic_24F08KA101_projects/projects/16Seg/README.md

 16, 14 and 7 displays segments layout.

 ![ layout ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/14seg2.png)

-Use transistors to switch Digits on/off unless using high value of current limit resistors: For example 2.2K resistors will ((1.44mA) * 17= 24.48mA )will give total current per digit of 24.48mA with all segments on.
-Check your datasheet to see current limit of GPIO for given microcontroller.
-Maximum output current is 25mA on this PIC.
-Also such high level resistor leads to dim display.

 When displaying a large number of digts 4-8,Run at a "fast" clock freq (8mhz plus) to avoid flickering in the display and/or adjust shift delay parameter